PrabhatCS/portfolio/readme.md

 Collects streaming tweets with the Twitter api, converts json data to a dataframe, connects python to postgres, and loads the tweets and metadata into postgres.

 **tweet_analysis_2**
-Combines the tweets from two different days and analyzes the sentiment polarities, tests for significance with bootstrap samples, and creates a wordcloud of the bigram phrases.
+Combines the tweets from two different days and analyzes the sentiment polarities, tests for significance with bootstrap samples, creates a wordcloud of the bigrams, and visualizes word vectors with tsne.